ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 Invalid character '\n' in string at line 11 col 81
 ```

-Which is not related to `oslo`, just a " was missing in line 11 of
+Which is not related to `oslo`, just a " (quote character)  was missing in line
-`pyproject.toml`.
+11 of `pyproject.toml`.
 Who would have thought that?
-Actually it added `oslo` fine
+Actually it added `oslo`
-with the " fixed:
+fine with the " (quote character) fixed:

 ```shell
 poetry add oslo.utils=1.4.0